 All award orders for plaques, certificates, and cash prizes must be submitted to INFORMS staff at least two months prior to the Annual Meeting to allow sufficient time for orders to be placed and shipped to the meeting location.
-The first item that should be completed and submitted is the awards request form.
+Complete and submit an awards request form.
 Any award order for the Annual Meeting that does not have an awards request form will not be processed.
-Once the request form is submitted, INFORMS staff will provide you with proofs for review and approval before the awards are created and shipped to the meeting location.
+INFORMS staff will provide proofs for review and approval before the awards are created and shipped.
 Please visit the following links for all materials required to successfully organize and order awards.

-- " Award Request Form - " Certificate & Plaque Template
+- Award Request Form - Certificate & Plaque Template